IBM Cloud Docs

 If you cannot take the downtime, you can add extra volumes.
 You can attach a maximum of 127 volumes to the VM.

 Off-premises Any volume that is included in a snapshot cannot be resized.
-To resize a volume that has been included in a snapshot, you must first delete all of the snapshots the volume is a part of.
+To resize a volume that is included in a snapshot, you must first delete all the snapshots the volume is a part of.

 1. Go to the Power Virtual Server user interface and click Storage volumes.